ianrenton/ianrenton.com/_posts/2011-08-30-my-blackberry-week.markdown

   3. Text messaging
   4. Actually calling people

-I wondered what would be the phone that minimised cost, maximised battery life, allowed me to do those four things happily, and most of all was completely unattractive to my son.
+I wondered what would be the phone that minimised cost, maximised battery life, allowed me to do those four things happily, and most of all was completely unattractive to my child.
 I settled on a [BlackBerry Curve 3G (9300)](http://uk.blackberry.com/devices/blackberrycurve3G/).
 So without further ado, after a week's worth of use, my thoughts about my new second phone.
 In case any other Android users are tempted to come to the dark side, this is roughly what to expect:

 ## _Like:_